 Upon awaking in Hyannis, you can look forward to a day of exploring the Cape, including the beautiful Cape Cod National Seashore which stretches for miles along the north end.
 Stroll across the high cliff dunes, join a guided walk or a kayak tour before visiting any one of the 16 lighthouses here, like the Highland Light, one of the oldest and tallest on the Cape.
 Enjoy some of America’s best antique shopping, as well as browsing boutiques and galleries, before embarking on a whale watching adventure in Provincetown, with humpback and fin whales regularly spotted, along with seals and dolphins.

-Standard Hotel: Heritage House Hotel
+Overnight: Heritage House Hotel or similar

 Boston, MA (70 miles)